 Do Birthmarks Need to Be Treated?

 Most birthmarks need no treatment.
 They usually remain stable as a child grows older.
 However, some areas that can resemble blood vessel tumors -- called hemangiomas -- may need treatment because of their location.
-For example, a raised hemangioma near a child's eye may interfere with his or her ability to see.
+For example, a raised hemangioma near a child's eye may interfere with their ability to see.
 In rare cases, birthmarks are associated with other conditions, such as growths in the liver, lungs, stomach, or intestines.

 Types of Birthmarks

 There are two main categories of birthmarks -- vascular (having to do with blood vessels) birthmarks and pigmented birthmarks.
 Vascular birthmarks are often pink-, purple-, or red-colored skin markings that develop before or shortly after birth.
 Pigmented birthmarks are skin markings that are present at birth.
 The marks may range from brown or black to bluish or blue-gray in color.

 Learn more about pigmented birthmarks.

 Hemangiomas and Your Skin

 The hemangioma is a common type of vascular tumor that may occur early in life and resemble a birthmark.
 It is usually painless and harmless and its cause is not known.
 Color from the birthmark comes from the extensive development of blood vessels at the site.

 Types of hemangiomas and birthmarks include: